 Farm Laws: Central Govt calls farmers for meeting on 30 Dec at 2 pm

-New Delhi, Dec 28: The central government on Mondayinvited the 40 protesting farmer unions for a meeting to resume talks on the Modi-government's contentious agriculture laws on 30 December at Delhi's Vigyan Bhawan.
+New Delhi, Dec 28: The central government on Monday invited the 40 protesting farmer unions for a meeting to resume talks on the Modi-government's contentious agriculture laws on 30 December at Delhi's Vigyan Bhawan.

 In reply to farmers' letter on resuming talks, the Agri Ministry has said that the government is committed to find a logical solution raised about the laws and minimum support price (MSP) for their produce.